 Oh, strawberry season!
-There’s so much to love, but this homemade strawberry compote is at the top of the list.
+There’s so much to love, but this simple strawberry compote is at the top of the list.
 Two ingredients and less than half an hour is all it takes to make a delicious strawberry sauce for ice cream — or toast!

 If you’ve got an abundance of berries, be sure to make some of these healthy dried strawberries.

 But wait, what IS compote?
-Basically, it’s whole or roughly chopped fresh fruit cooked in a syrup.
-Compote is served fresh, whereas a chunky jam is usually processed in jars to be a shelf-stable product.
+Basically, it’s whole or roughly chopped fresh fruit cooked in a sugar syrup.
+It is served fresh, whereas a chunky jam is usually processed in jars to be a shelf-stable product.